 Western Chorus Frog

 ¾- 1 ½” (1.9-3.8cm).
-3 dark longitudinal stripes on back.
+Three dark longitudinal stripes on back, some may be reduced to spots or even absent.
 Smooth skin, brown to gray, belly is cream colored.
 Light line along upper lip, dark stripe from snout to groin and passing through eye.
 No webbing between toes.
 Males smaller than females.